anpatton/overdoseR/README.md

 ## 3) Lessons Learned

 Based on manual review of tens of thousands of EMS records, certain rule based clinical criteria were found to be high effectively in increasing model accuracy.
+These flags are indicated by 1 as positive and 0 as negative.
+They are not applied in the model and are provided for ease of use post prediction.

-1. If an event had a cardiac related primary impression and did not have a positive naloxone response, it was coded as not an opioid related event
+1. If an event had a cardiac related primary impression and did not have a positive naloxone response, it was coded as not an opioid related event - `cardiac_flag`

-1. If an event occurred in a patient under the age of 18 or over the age of 70 without a positive naloxone response, it was coded as not an opioid related event
+1. If an event occurred in a patient under the age of 18 or over the age of 70 without a positive naloxone response, it was coded as not an opioid related event - `age_flag`

-1. If an event had a positive naloxone response, it was coded as an opioid related event regardless of other information
+1. If an event had a positive naloxone response, it was coded as an opioid related event regardless of other information - `opioid_agonist_success`

 # How do I use overdoseR